Your Horoscope This Week: July 30 to August 5, 2023

 ADVERTISEMENT

-The week starts out on a fierce note with Mercury and your modern planetary ruler, Pluto (currently in retrograde), clashing in the sky on July 10.
-Fortunately, your traditional planetary ruler Mars (yes, you’re one of the rare zodiac signs who has two), enters Virgo the day before, honing down the energy of these star wars.
-The Nodes of Destiny share a karmic kiss with Mercury and Mars on July 11, urging you to make decisions about the future of your career and professional aspirations.
-Although frustrations will arise on the work front, it’s best to leave the tensions and stresses at the office.
-Use your downtime to relax and calm down from this week’s stressful days.

-Scorpio, this week’s Aquarius full moon has you reflecting on what your core values are, and what your relationship to home and family is.
-You may have been moving around quite a bit these past six months, ever since the Aquarius new moon, but now that Venus and Chiron are both retrograde you’re seeking a sense of structure, while still maintaining a spirit of freedom and adventure.
-That’s what this full moon will allow you to do — get very clear about what that blend of structure and freedom looks and feels like.
-Perhaps it means apartment swapping with a close friend and spending six months or a year in a country you’ve always wanted to call home.
-It could also look like downsizing or upgrading your current home.
-Only you know what’s best — the key is to take action towards it this week.

-Once the moon enters Pisces Wednesday night, your attention shifts to your love life, your creative projects, and your inner child.
+Once the moon enters Pisces on Wednesday night, your attention shifts to your love life, your creative projects and your inner child.
 You’ve been doing an excellent job of letting your inner child take the lead lately, especially now that the South Node is out of your sign.
-This weekend will take this self-love journey to the next level — if you’re single you’re likely to radiate so much charm that admirers will be popping up left and right.
+This weekend will take this self-love journey to the next level — if you’re single, you’re likely to radiate so much charm that admirers will be popping up left and right.
 And if you’re coupled, it’s an ideal time for a sensual date night.
-Just remember that Venus is currently retrograde, so slowing down and getting clear about your own intentions when connecting with others is key.
+Just remember that Venus is currently retrograde so slowing down and getting clear about your own intentions when connecting with others is key.

 Sagittarius Sun & Rising:

-Note: Correction: This story originally included some information from previous horoscopes.
-This information has now been removed.
-We regret the error.